apache/kyuubi/kyuubi-server/web-ui/README.md

 #### Why proxy to http://localhost:10099

-Currently kyuubi server will bind on `http://0.0.0.0:10099` in case your are running kyuubi server in MacOS or Windows(If in linux, you should config kyuubi server `kyuubi.frontend.rest.bind.host=0.0.0.0`).
+Currently kyuubi server will bind on `http://0.0.0.0:10099` in case your are running kyuubi server in MacOS or Windows(If in linux, you should config kyuubi server `kyuubi.frontend.rest.bind.host=0.0.0.0`, or change `VITE_APP_DEV_WEB_URL` in `.env.development`).

 ```shell
 npm run dev